Showing 1-20 of 60 products

 Virtual Claims Adjuster is a web-based claims management solution designed to help small to large businesses in the insurance industry create automated workflows to manage claims and identify different development trends.
 Features...
 Read more

-Patch is a cloud-based insurance management solution, which assists health centers and medical practitioners with claim submission and out-of-network benefits management.
-Key features include ROI tracking, treatment planning, messaging,...
+Anagram, formerly Patch, is a cloud-based insurance management solution, which assists health centers and medical practitioners with claim submission and out-of-network benefits management.
+Key features include ROI tracking, treatment...
 Read more

 Insly is a cloud-based accounting solution that is designed for brokers, agents and accounting professionals.
 Key features include accounting and billing management, debt management and reporting.
 Insly helps in managing sales pipeline...
 Read more